 Ramachandran Sekaran, VP, Technology Solutions, Europe, Iron Mountain "The problem with requirements is that developers don't read them.
 They don't even look at them until they are about to work on that piece of functionality.
-That's why talking, and white-boarding matters, and why properly managed Agile development works where waterfail doesn't."
+That's why talking and white-boarding matters, and why properly managed Agile development works where waterfail doesn't."

 Fred Smith, Product Director Information and Tracking Services, International SOS Annual Survey We use our survey to benchmark product management each year.
 Let us know if you'd like to take part.
 You can download the latest results from our website.

-The Insight Go deeper-the problem is the problem
+The Insigh Go deeper - the problem is the problem

-"People don't want to buy a quarter-inch drill.
-They want a quarter-inch hole."
-Theodore Levitt, Harvard Professor of Marketing With requirements, the big question is not 'What does the customer want?' but What are the customer problems?'
 When Steve Jobs was asked, 'What market research did you do that led to the iPad?' he replied, "None - it's not the customer's job to know what they want."
 Although not entirely true (there were years of prototypes), it makes a point.
 It's similar to the cliché that is often attributed to Henry Ford "If I had asked people what they wanted, they would have said a faster horse!"
 Asking customers to detail their requirements is an obvious place to start, but there are some major drawbacks.
 Their answers will be based on an evolution of what's already there.
 They will describe the solution they think they want, but the underlying problem may remain unresolved.
 Do you really want faster mobile internet, or do you just want it to be more reliable?
 In addition, customers expect us to be an expert on what's possible.
 They want us to come to them with options and help them choose between them.
 We can't really do that without thoroughly understanding why they want what they want.
 We can get that from open and honest conversations along the lines of What are your current challenges?
 Why are they a problem?
 Can you give me specific examples?
 We can also observe how they do things to identify inefficiencies and workarounds our product could solve.
 These deep insights help us make the right decisions when it comes to prioritizing the requirements that will make a real difference.
 So, although asking customers what they want is a great start, input from sales is important, and your backlog of requirements very useful - it's getting a deep understanding of customer problems that really counts.
 That means talking to them face-to-face.
 The answers you need are outside the building.
-Training and Support for product management leaders
+"People don't want to buy a quarter-inch drill.
+They want a guarter-inch hole."
+Theodore Levitt, Harvard Professor of Marketing Product Management Leadership Forum 1-day workshop for product management leaders